 FUNDING: Some support for the technical report came from the Strengthening Public Health Systems and Services QT18-1802 through the National Partnerships to Improve and Protect the Nation's Health grant from the Centers for Disease Control and Prevention.

-FINANCIAL/POTENTIAL CONFLICT OF INTEREST: The authors have indicated they have no potential conflicts of interest to disclose.
+FINANCIAL/CONFLICT OF INTEREST DISCLOSURES: The authors have indicated they have no potential conflicts of interest to disclose.